10 Best Live Shopping Platforms in 2026 for E-commerce Brands

 Key features

 CommentSold is a live selling platform that connects social feeds, live streams, and a branded app.
-It is popular with boutiques that run frequent shows and want automation around invoicing and fulfilment.
+It is popular with boutiques that run frequent shows and want automation around invoicing and ecommerce fulfilment.

 Key features